 A wide variety of respirators are available.
-The O&M Plan must require only respirators that are approved for protection against asbestos fibers or lead paint dust by the National Institute for Occupational Safety and Health (NIOSH) and the Mine Safety and Health Administration (MSHA).
+Only respirators that are approved for protection against asbestos fibers or lead paint dust by the National Institute for Occupational Safety and Health (NIOSH) and the Mine Safety and Health Administration (MSHA) should be recommended in the DCA O&M Plan.
 Generally, a half-face, negative pressure respirator should provide adequate protection to maintenance workers in the residential setting.
 These respirators are designed to provide a level of protection that is roughly equal to ten times that of an unprotected person.
-The environmental consultant must make a specific respirator selection recommendation in the O&M Plan, if conditions warrant their use.
+The environmental consultant should make a specific respirator selection recommendation in the DCA O&M Plan, if conditions warrant their use.